ArchiveBox/ArchiveBox/README.md

 archivebox schedule --every=day --depth=1 https://example.com/rss.xml    # or have it import URLs on a schedule
 ```

-<sup>ArchiveBox will save HTML snapshots (w/ wget, Chrome headless, singlefile), a PDF, a screenshot, a WARC archive, article text, images, audio/video, subtitles, git repos, and more.</sup>

 3. Then view your archived pages

 ```bash